QuantumCompiler/Dynamics-Of-Celestial-Bodies/README.md

 This repository contains source code and a report done on the dynamics of celestial bodies in space.
 This repository consists of two main folders.

+- Demo: Contains demonstration images from the GUI program that was built for this project
 - Report: Contains the documents found to generate the report for this project.
 As of this document creation, the report only covered the Forward Euler Difference Scheme (F.E.D.S) in the report.
     - Dynamics of a Triple Star System.pdf: PDF of the report generated for this project.
     - Source.zip: LaTeX files that are used to generate the report.